ervandew/eclim/src/doc/content/vim/cheatsheet.rst

 - :ref:`:VcsCat` [revision] -
   Splits the current file with the contents of the last committed version of the current file or the supplied revision.
+- :ref:`:VcsAnnotate` -
+  Toggles annotation of the currently versioned file using vim signs.
+- :ref:`:VcsAnnotateCat` -
+  Like :ref:`:VcsCat <:VcsCat>` but use the annotated revision of the line under the cursor.
+- :ref:`:VcsAnnotateDiff` -
+  Like :ref:`:VcsDiff <:VcsDiff>` but use the annotated revision of the line under the cursor.
 - :ref:`:VcsWebLog` -
   Opens the log for the currently versioned file in the configured vcs web app.
 - :ref:`:VcsWebAnnotate` [revision] -